kdeldycke/awesome-billing/README.md

 - [Analyzing Churn Rates, Free Trials, and Other Metrics](https://jlongster.com/analyizing-profit-metrics) - `I didn't know anything about how to determine pricing or structure plans.
 My background is software development — finding insights in the mixture of churn rates, free trials, and all these other metrics seemed like magic.`.
 - [Churn Prediction](https://towardsdatascience.com/churn-prediction-3a4a36c2129a) - `How to use Python in a simplistic way to fuel your company's growth by applying the predictive approach to all your actions.`
 - [RFM (customer value)](https://en.wikipedia.org/wiki/RFM_%28customer_value%29) - A way to segment users based on Recency, Frequency and Monetary value.
+- [A Quantitative Approach to Product Market Fit](https://tribecap.co/a-quantitative-approach-to-product-market-fit/) - Metrics produced above have a greater reach, as they're used as important signals to validate product-market fit.

 ### Tools